-If you are planning to lay a new wooden or tiled floor, do this before you fit the skirting boards for the neatest finish.
-If you’re carpeting, fit the skirting boards first.
+One quick note, if you are planning to lay a new wooden or tiled floor, do this before you fit the skirting boards for the neatest finish.
+If, on the other hand, you’re carpeting the room, fit the skirting boards first.
 Carpet fitters like to have a clean, straight edge to work to and in the future you won’t have to tear the skirting boards off if you want to change the carpet.

 - Mitre saw or mitre box

 - Silicone gun

 1. Begin by measuring up the area you are fitting out so that you know the skirting board sizes you require — and then add 20 per cent onto the total figure as a contingency for cuts.

 2. You may find that your skirting board ideas mean that your chosen skirting boards have a different profile on each side of the board.
 Decide on the profile that you are going to use and mark this face on all the boards with a pencil to prevent a mistake being made later on.

 3. In order to give yourself a simple starting point, measure up, cut and fit (see steps 10 and 11) any pieces of board that can go in ‘square-edged’ on both ends (as in either side of a chimney breast, for example).

 When it comes to cutting skirting boards, use a mitre saw (as shown) and mitre box to get a good straight cut.

 4. If you are working out from an internal corner then the next board to go in needs to be ‘scribed’ so it will slot into the board you have just fitted.
 To do this, first cut a 45 degree angle in the board using a mitre saw or mitre box.